Brentuximab Vedotin Plus Lenalidomide and Rituximab for the Treatment of Relapsed / Refractory DLBCL

 - Relapse following prior HSCT or CAR-T

-- Unable to receive CAR-T therapy due to financial, geographic, or insurance issues
+- Unable to receive CAR-T therapy due to financial, geographic, insurance, or manufacturing issues

 - Participants will need to have a formalin-fixed paraffin-embedded tumor tissue (obtained ≤4 weeks before Day 1) submitted to the central pathology lab.